percona/percona-server-mongodb-operator/source/TLS.rst

    cert-manager-cainjector-85899d45d9-8ncw9   1/1     Running   0          3m8s
    cert-manager-webhook-84fcdcd5d-697k4       1/1     Running   0          3m8s

-Now, whenever you :ref:`check certificates for expiration<tls.certs.update.check>`, you will find that they are valid and short-term.
+Once you create the database with the Operator, it will automatically trigger cert-manager to create certificates.
+Whenever you :ref:`check certificates for expiration<tls.certs.update.check>`, you will find that they are valid and short-term.

 .. _tls.certs.manual: